chef/chef-web-docs/content/chef_overview.md

 - Developing and testing cookbooks
 - Keeping the Chef Infra repository synchronized with version source control
-- Configuring organizational by including defining and applying Policyfiles or Policy Groups
+- Configuring organizational policy by including defining roles and applying Policyfiles or policy groups
 - Interacting with nodes, as (or when) required, such as performing a bootstrap operation

 ### Chef Workstation Components and Tools